 90 days will give you the freedom to have some space to accomplish your goals and it will also give you a bit more urgency to create structure and tangible goals for the here and now rather than allowing them to be relegated to the ethereal "one day".

-We all know how fast life can change in a busy household!
+We all know how fast life can change in a busy household and an even busier homeschool!
 Using a shorter time frame to accomplish your goals allows for you to pivot and adjust as life's curveballs come your way.

 You can work on the same goal all year long - but doing so in 90 day increments allow you to create a fluid plan that gives you a greater sense of control rather than be frustrated that life's emergencies have upended your efforts.

 Building off of TS Eliot's suggestion of giving this year another voice, ask yourself, "What new words of life does our family need this year?"

 Pray and ask the Lord for what your family needs most in the next three months.
 He knows what is best to strengthen your connection for the coming year.